Luksquid/GeoTIFF_app/README.md

-Aplikacja desktopowa do wyświatlania podkładów rastrowych NMT (Numeryczny model Terenu) w formacie TIF
+Desktop application for displaying NMT (Numerical Terrain Model) raster underlays in TIF format.
-Funkcjonalność:
+Functionality:
-- wyświetlanie podkładów rastrowych NMT w formacie TIF
+- display of NMT raster primers in TIF format
-- kolorystyka wyświetlania rastrów w skali szarości oraz skalarnej (blue->green->red)
+- grayscale and scalar raster display colors (blue->green->red)
-- możliwość ustawienia przedziałów skali
+- possibility to set scale ranges
-- możliwość pomiaru wartości danego pixela (wysokości)
+- possibility to measure the value of a given pixel (height)
-- generowanie profilu wysokościowego w oparciu o linie wyrysowaną na rastrze
+- generation of height profile based on the line drawn on the raster
-- generowanie warstwic wysokościowych w oparciu podkład mapowy
+- generation of height contours based on map base